4. February 2021 Feet on the ground: Your rights when you protest

-Background on the project:
+Background on the project

 The Navigating the Law to Protect the Environment webinar series is a partnership project between the Manitoba Eco-Network, the University of Winnipeg, and the Public Interest Law Centre which aims to provide information to activists, lawyers, students, and community members about a variety of environmental law topics.
 The project has funding support from the Manitoba Law Foundation.

 The legal tools available to the public to make their voices heard regarding environmental matters are often overwhelmingly complex.
 By feetmaking the insights of experts in this field publicly available, we hope to improve Manitobans’ legal knowledge and help increase public engagement in legal processes and reforms related to environmental law.
 We will be offering three webinars in the fall of 2020 and three in the winter/spring of 2021.

 Environmental Racism and the Law

 Environmental racism occurs when a law, policy, or practice differently affects or disadvantages individuals, groups, or communities based on race or colour, often resulting in a lowered quality of life for those persons.
 This webinar will explore the topic of environmental racism and identify how it manifests in the Canadian and Manitoban contexts.
-Invited guests are Dr. Bruce McIvor and Chief Heidi Cook.

 Chief Heidi Cook of Misipawistik Cree Nation – Chief Cook is from Grand Rapids, Manitoba, and is a member of the Misipawistik Cree Nation.
 Her interests include the protection of lands and waters, understanding and strengthening Treaty relationships, cultural teachings and ceremonies, and living a good life.
 She holds a BA in Environmental Sustainability and Politics and a Masters Certificate in Project Management from UWinnipeg, and a Masters in Development Practice (MDP) in Indigenous Development from the University of Winnipeg.
 Heidi has served for 6 years as a Councillor for Misipawastik Cree Nation and most recently, in July of 2020, she was elected Chief of Misipawistik.
 Prior to her time as an elected official, Heidi worked with the Misipawistik Cree Nation Traditional Lands and Waters in areas of land use, planning, and management.
 She continues her work with Indigenous communities in Manitoba to achieve development that is just, improves opportunities for health and employment, and ensures lands, waters, and rights are protected.

 Accessing Legislative Change

 Environmental law is created by legislators through the legislative process.
 This process is open to public input and, as a result, citizen engagement in the legislative process is an important part of pushing for change on environmental matters.
 In this webinar, three seasoned advocates will discuss their tools for engaging and truths about the process of advocating for legislative change.

-Hugh Benevides has been called to the Bar in Ontario and Nova Scotia and has worked for a Member of Parliament and committee chair on Parliament Hill, as the Canadian legal officer at an international organization, and for many of Canada’s leading environmental law, environmental and conservation organizations.
+Hugh Benevides has been called to the Bar in Ontario and Nova Scotia and has worked for a Member of Parliament and committee chair on Parliament Hill, as the Canadian legal officer at an international organization, and for many of Canada’s leading environmental law, environmental, and conservation organizations.
 In 2004-06 he led a campaign for the Canadian Environmental Law Association in relation to the federal “smart regulation” program and served on an advisory committee (the Reference Group on Regulating) to Privy Council Office in 2005-06.
 Since 2016 he has advised groups on government and parliamentary relations, particularly on Bills C-68 and C-69 that became law during the final days of the 42nd Parliament.

 Justyna Laurie-Lean works with MAC members in addressing and understanding the federal regulatory and legislative environment that Canadian mining companies adhere to.
 In her role, she monitors emerging regulatory issues and participates in policy development for a wide range of federal acts and regulations.
 Prior to joining MAC in 1991, Justyna worked in various mining operations in Ontario, Manitoba and British Columbia, followed by a posting with the federal government.
 A pioneer in the industry, Justyna was one of the first female mining engineers in Canada, having completed a degree in Mining Engineering from McGill University in 1978.